Multiple kernel learning for integrative consensus clustering of 'omic datasets: Methods

 Thus, CC performs multiple runs of a (stochastic) clustering algorithm (e.g. $k$-means, hierarchical clustering, etc.) to assess the stability of the discovered clusters, with the consensus matrix providing a convenient summary of the CC analysis.
 If all the elements of the consensus matrix are close to either one or zero, this means that every pair of items is either almost always assigned to the same cluster, or almost always assigned to different clusters.
 Therefore, consensus matrices with all the elements close to either zero or one indicate stable clusters.
-The CC procedure for a fixed number of clusters $K$ is reported in Algorithm \ref{algo:consensus-cluster}. \\

-In the framework of consensus clustering, these matrices can also be used to determine the number of clusters, by computing and comparing the consensus matrices $\mathcal{C}^k$ for a range of numbers of clusters $\mathcal{K} = \{k_{\min},\dots, k_{\max}\}$ of interest and then pick the value of $k$ that gives the consensus matrix with the greater proportion of elements close to either zero or one \citep{Monti2003}.
+In the framework of consensus clustering, these matrices can also be used to determine the number of clusters, by computing and comparing the consensus matrices $\Delta^K$ for a range of numbers of clusters $\mathcal{K} = \{K_{\min},\dots, K_{\max}\}$ of interest and then pick the value of $K$ that gives the consensus matrix with the greater proportion of elements close to either zero or one \citep{Monti2003}.